 Investment documentation (max.
 2000 characters): Please list all technical requirements and permissions (e.g., building permits) required for the investment according to the respective national legislation.
-If these are already available, attach them to this application form, otherwise indicate when you expect them to be available.
+If these are already available, attach them to the application form ('Application annexes'), otherwise indicate when you expect them to be available.